How To Get a Good Night's Sleep, From the Experts

 - "Every time we look at a screen, our nervous system is stimulated.
 Give your body a break by powering down a few hours before bed so that it can start winding down naturally.
 The liver detoxes the body during the hours of 10pm - 2am, so going to bed earlier will have a huge impact on your wellbeing.

 - An easily digestible light meal three hours before bed will mean that your digestive system isn't going to be over-working itself overnight and waking you up.
-Freshly-made soups or organic vegetables cooked with spices and grains such as quinoa are ideal".
+Freshly-made soups or organic vegetables cooked with spices and grains such as quinoa and fonio are ideal".

 Rose Glover, Nutritional Therapist